NativeScript/nativescript-datetimepicker/README.md

 [![npm](https://img.shields.io/npm/dm/nativescript-datetimepicker.svg)](https://www.npmjs.com/package/nativescript-datetimepicker)
 [![Build Status](https://travis-ci.org/NativeScript/nativescript-datetimepicker.svg?branch=master)](https://travis-ci.org/NativeScript/nativescript-datetimepicker)

 A [NativeScript](https://www.nativescript.org) plugin that provides ui elements for picking date and time.
-The plugin provides two fields - `DatePickerField` and `TimePickerField` - both are NativeScript Views that show selected date or time and allow picking another after being tapped.
+The plugin provides UI elements for picking date and time - `DatePickerField`, `TimePickerField` and `DateTimePickerFields` - they are all NativeScript Views that show selected date and/or time and allow picking another after being tapped.
 There is also a `DateTimePicker` class which provides static methods `pickDate` and `pickTime` that can be called to show the same dialog picker as the fields.

 <!-- TOC depthFrom:2 -->
 - [Installation](#installation)